Skip to content

 Conservation Grade Goatskin for Bookbinding

-The Sokoto™ process is informed by documented tanning methods from Northern Nigeria while aligning the material with modern archival and conservation standards.
+The Sokoto™ process is informed by historically documented pre?industrial tanning practices associated with the region while aligning the material with modern archival and conservation standards.

 At its core, Sokoto™ leather is not defined by appearance alone, but by the specific method and structural integrity of Siegel Leather’s process.